 3. In the Steam app window that opens, click on the Steam menu at the upper left corner of the window.

 Now a menu opens up, here select Settings.

 4. In the Steam Settings window, click on the Downloads tab in the left pane.

 5. Now, move over to the right pane.

-Here, use the dropdown menu below the Download Region section and choose a server region that is relatively closer to your location.
+After that , use the dropdown menu below the Download Region section and choose a different server region

 6. Go to the Download Restrictions section.

 Make sure to uncheck the box next to “Limit bandwidth to:” so that there are no restrictions to the bandwidth while downloading games.